Bound to Life

 alienangelanimaldancefriendhouselightpersonspace

-The fire body is an energy body in roughly the shape of an egg.
+The fire body, an energy body in roughly the shape of an egg.

-The pattern body is an energy body with patterns that support a specific physical form.
+The pattern body, an energy body with patterns that support a specific physical form.

-And the stone body is a physical body that is bound to the pattern body.
+The stone body, a physical body that is bound to the pattern body.

-But when we flow ourselves or other Jiku, we use a mask, a simple, artificial pattern body.
+When we flow living creatures, we use a mask, a simple, artificial energy body.

-The mask covers the original pattern body, and supports a temporary transformation of the physical body into a different form.
+The mask binds to the pattern body, and supports a temporary transformation of the physical body into a different form.

 The mask can be held for a few hours or a day, depending on strength and skill.